ruby/stringio/doc/stringio/stringio.md

 ### Reading

-You can read immediately from the stream using these instance methods:
+You can read from the stream using these instance methods:

 - #getbyte: reads and returns the next byte.
 - #getc: reads and returns the next character.